jzuern/jzuern.github.io/_pages/projects.md

 permalink: /projects/
 ---

-Here are some of the projects I worked on:
+This is an incomplete list of projects I worked on:

 - [Neural Network implementation for MNIST digit classification without any ML libraries](https://github.com/jzuern/neuralnet-mnist)